DHBW-Inf20/cppChess/docs/index.md

 * helper: The class "Converter" is needed to convert alphabetic inputs ("A2") into numbers ("12").
 The class "Settings" saves all the decisions made in the settings menu.
 The class "ImportExport" is needed to import and export chess games. <br>

 ## License
-The Project is licensed under the General Public License V3.
+The project is licensed under the General Public License V3.